 In today’s world, there are two primary Web Service Formats.
 SOAP and REST are the most popular ones, with SOAP being widely adopted in organizations with high-end security as an API.
 However, because of its distinct format and semantics, the modern REST pattern is surpassing SOAP in terms of web services development.
 Both standards expose data using HTTP requests and responses, but they use various formats and meanings to accomplish it, resulting in different behaviors for security issues that you must be aware of.

 The use of SOAP’s extensibility, which includes extensions for transnational messaging dealing with particular security issues, has revolutionized the way businesses communicate.
 SOAP has been around for a long time and is widely used in large enterprises.
-XML-Encryption, SAML token, and XML-Signature are just a few of the secure technologies that have clamped down on data being received by and transmitted from a SOAP service.
+XML-Encryption, SAML token, and XML-Signature are just a few of the security technologies that have clamped down on data being received by and transmitted from a SOAP service.

 On the other side, although REST does not include as many security patterns as SOAP, it nevertheless leaves security up to the application.
-Instead of assuming that something comes out-of-the-box with REST, it is critical to focus on the amount of safety in code, deployment and transmission.
+Instead of assuming that something comes out of the box with REST, it is critical to focus on the amount of safety in code, deployment, and transmission.

 REST and SOAP are two API protocols that work with a variety of data output types such as JSON, CSV, and XML.
 SOAP is restricted to XML, while REST may handle any data format.
-The use of REST for data transfer in JSON saves money on computer infrastructure expenses since the json format is easier to parse than XML.
+The use of REST for data transfer in JSON saves money on computer infrastructure expenses since the JSON format is easier to parse than XML.